sindresorhus/awesome/readme.md

 - [Actions on Google](https://github.com/ravirupareliya/awesome-actions-on-google#readme) - Developer platform for Google Assistant.
 - [ESP](https://github.com/agucova/awesome-esp#readme) - Low-cost microcontrollers with WiFi and broad IoT applications.
 - [Deno](https://github.com/denolib/awesome-deno#readme) - A secure runtime for JavaScript and TypeScript that uses V8 and is built in Rust.
+- [Appcircle](https://github.com/appcircleio) - Automated mobile CI/CD/CT for iOS and Android with online device emulators.
+20 minutes build timeout (60 mins for Open Source) with single concurrency for free.

 ## Programming Languages